Lona44/write-ups/PicoCTF/Python Wrangling/README.md

 ```

 ## Step 2: Having a Look at the Flag and Password Files
 A quick check using `ls` should show the 3 files if we've managed to download them using step 1.
-We can have a look a the flag and password using `cat`:
+We can have a look at the flag and password using `cat`:
 ```bash
 $ cat flag.txt.en pw.txt
 ```